Phase transition of photons and gravitons in a Casimir box: Discussion

 \section{Discussion}

-From a theoretical viewpoint, the exact results derived here are closely related to those that appear when generalizing modular invariance from two \cite{Polchinski:1985zf,Itzykson1986} to higher spacetime dimensions \cite{Cappelli:1988vw,Cardy:1991kr,Shaghoulian:2015kta,Alessio:2021krnp}, combined with the technique of going back to real rather than purely imaginary chemical potential \cite{ROBERGE1986734,Alford:1998sd,PhysRevD.75.025003}.
+From a theoretical viewpoint, the exact results derived here are closely related to those that appear when generalizing modular invariance from two \cite{Polchinski:1985zf,Itzykson1986} to higher spacetime dimensions \cite{Cappelli:1988vw,Cardy:1991kr,Shaghoulian:2015kta,Berg:2019jhh,Alessio:2021krn,Aggarwal:2024axv}, combined with the technique of going back to real rather than purely imaginary chemical potential \cite{ROBERGE1986734,Alford:1998sd,PhysRevD.75.025003}.

 The next step consists in studying the effects of adding background curvature and interactions.
 This should give rise to a more interesting Bose-Einstein condensate and will allow one to study spin effects, that is to say to distinguish between massless scalar fields, photons and gravitons.
+How the effects discussed here are modified when moving away from idealized boundary conditions to realistic metal plates, as reviewed for instance in chapters 13 and 14 of \cite{Bordag:2009zzd}, should also be most instructive.